 Many people prefer to name an independent trust company to handle their affairs.
 Trustees who don’t deal with trusts on a regular basis can be overwhelmed by the duties required of them.
 Also, naming an independent trust company removes the emotional element often associated with friends or family members and assures that your wishes are fulfilled exactly as they are spelled out in the trust.
 Choosing a trustee to manage your personal affairs could be one of life’s most important decisions.
 Everyone wants the assurance of knowing they are dealing with a highly ethical, established firm that will provide them with clear guidance and respect their wishes.

-- At IFS, we are proud to offer the trust services available through Raymond James Trust.
+At IFS, we are proud to offer the trust services available through Raymond James Trust.
 Raymond James Trust offers complete personal trust services, including serving as trustee or as an agent or custodian for individual trustees.
 They also serve living trusts, charitable remainder trusts, life insurance trusts, specialty trusts and IRA rollover trusts.
 Today, Raymond James Trust manages more than $2 billion in assets for trust clients.
 In addition, we work together with many partners to suit those with smaller trusts and estates as well.

 - Professional management by trained experts